Whit’s Pom Pom Peds, now in Anzula!

 So when I set my eyes on the new Purl-tastic color of Anzula's Squishy, Hyacinth, I knew exactly what I was going to knit: my old friend, the Pom Pom Peds in Hyacinth and Natural.
 Squishy has been a Purl Soho favorite for a little over a year now.
 Joelle used it to make her 'Squishy' Log Cabin Baby Blanket and her Stirrup Socks, and Whitney used it to knit her Ribbed Hand Warmers, but I still can't help thinking of Squishy as the new kid on the block.
 I am constantly astonished by how amazing it is, as if I am encountering it for the first time, every time.
 Its lofty spin of merino and cashmere not only makes it sumptuous to wear, but also luscious to knit.
 Plus, Squishy comes in a range of gorgeous hand dyed colors, from petal soft Dusty Rose to high octane Ducky to toasty warm Coco.

 Two of these generous 385-yard-skeins (one in each color) are enough for four pairs of Pom Pom Peds as long as you are conservative with your tails and pom poms.
 Worst case scenario, you'll end up with three socks in each color to mix and match at your whim!
 Hope y'all enjoy these peds as much as I do.
 Thanks for the great pattern, Whitney!
-To make your own pair vist our Pom Pom Peds Project Journal right here. --Laura
+To make your own pair visit Whitney's original Pom Pom Peds post by clicking here. -Laura